 Chiba Tsunetane, daimyō of the clan during the Genpei war (1180 – 1185) founded his own school (ryūha), the Hokushin-ryū.
 It’s teachings were transmitted in the Chiba clan up to Chiba Shūsaku Narimasa who in turn combined his family teachings with the Ittō-ryū teachings and founded the Hokushin Ittō-ryū Hyōhō.
 The Hokushin-ryū does not exist anymore but it’s teachings are still alive in the Hokushin Ittō-ryū.

 In the makimono (scrolls) of the Hokushin Ittō-ryū many teachings and techniques have a direct connection to the hokkyokusei and the hokuto shichisei (big dipper).
 Both represent Myōken-Bosatsu and the Hokushin Ittō-ryū.
 Another representation is also the „maru ni nanatsu boshi“ crest (the seven stars of the big dipper).

 The highest technique of the Hokushin Ittō-ryū, the seiōken (星王剣) what literally means “king of stars” also refers to the hokkyokusei.
 The old slogan of the Chiba clan: „Warera wa hokushin no hito!“ (we are the people of the north pole star) is still the motto of the students of Hokushin Ittō-ryū and refers to the protection of Myōken-Bosatsu and to the loyality to the ryūha.

-In the Hokushin Ittō-ryū, only the Sōke family is allowed to use the tsuki ni hoshi crest.
-Higher students may are allowed to use the nanatsu boshi kamon, for example in absence of an own family crest.
+In the Hokushin Ittō-ryū, only the sōke family is allowed to use the tsuki ni hoshi crest.
+Students who have fully been accepted into the school, after taking the keppan (blood oath), are allowed to use the maru ni nanatsu boshi kamon, for example in absence of an own family crest.